Dre Campbell Farm

 3. Clean up the Planting Area

-Also, rake up and dispose of any fallen leaves, mulch, or plant debris around the base of plants.
-Destroy mummies too.
+Also, rake up and dispose of any fallen leaves, mulch, or plant debris around the base of other infected plants.

 And don’t forget to sterilize any tools you used on infected plants before using them again.
-A tidy garden is a healthy garden.
+A tidy garden promotes a healthy garden.

-By removing infected plant material and clearing planting areas of debris, you eliminate breeding grounds for black rot and other plant diseases.
+By removing infected plant material and clearing debris, you eliminate some breeding grounds for black rot and other plant diseases.

 4. Keep Plants Dry

-Place a fan near your plants to keep the air moving.
 Stagnant, humid air allows black rot spores to thrive.
-Improved airflow will make the environment less hospitable for the fungus.
+So, improved airflow will make the environment less hospitable for the fungus.

 Also, water your plants lightly.
 Splashing water spreads the disease from plant to plant.